Students

 • The Witness

-• CO-SPONSOR A CAMPUS EVENT such as a concert, festival, or seminar which promotes another social awareness theme related to animal welfare such as green living.
+• Seminar promoting another social awareness theme related to animal welfare, such as green living

 Participate in legislative efforts